ryanhnelson/coursera-r-programming/week-02/week-02-notes.md

   y <- 0
 }

- # This sets Y based on a value of X, and could
- # be useful for counting series
+ # Multiple else statements can be added
 ```